2sic/2sxc-docs/docs-src/pages/net-code/data/coded/entities.md

     And if you do have special `Values` which should be included in the Entity, you must derive a class and override it.
     `Values` will only be filtered out if it has the exact name `Values` and is of type `IDictionary<string, object>`.

+## Internal Data Flow

+1. Every DataSource will call `ProvideOut()` to provide the data to the system.
+1. The `ProvideOut()` method will call the `IDataFactory` to convert the data automatically.
+1. It will receive a method to provide the data and options...
+1. ...but options are usually not needed any more, since the `[ContentType]` attributes on the data objects are usually enough to determine most of the settings.

+> [!TIP]
+> Try to avoid using options, and prefer to specify everything important incl. title on the class itself.

+Internally this is done by 2 important components:

+1. The `IDataFactory` which can handle `IRawEntity` and conversion objects and convert them to entities

+TODO: move code from CustomDataSource to specialized Factory and make it more generic, so that it can be used in other places too.

 ## Maturity of the System as of 2026-07-24 (2dm)